intentee/paddler.intentee.com/content/api/inference-service/continue-from-raw-prompt.md

 #### `max_tokens`

 Maximum number of tokens to generate in the response.
-This is a hard limit, use it as a failsafe to prevent the model from generating too many tokens.
+This is a hard limit; use it as a failsafe to prevent the model from generating too many tokens.

 #### `raw_prompt`